 The idea of “going global” has been decades in the works, and popularized by the advent of the internet and the connections it allows.
 Today, global expansion is table stakes for playing big in your industry.

 Defined “as the worldwide movement toward economic, financial, trade, and communications integration,” the concept of going global is bigger than any one company.
 But that doesn’t mean your business won’t need to develop an international expansion strategy.
 For smaller organizations, global expansion is a massive endeavor that has the potential to hold other initiatives back.
 Therefore, significant strategizing is critical to success.
-We’re going to walk through the main components of a global expansion strategy to get you started.
+We’re going to walk through the main components of a global expansion strategy to get you started and to help you identify if your company has what it takes to go global.

 What’s most important to your global expansion strategy?